 Are you ready for some shocking news?
 Most models have hair.
 Lots of it, artfully styled and dramatically tossed.

-Talk to any product image retoucher, and they’ll tell you that masking around hair is one of the most time consuming parts of their job.
+Talk to any product image retoucher, and they’ll tell you that masking around hair is one of the most time-consuming parts of their job.
 Fine strands flying everywhere, crossing lines and adding tons of soft new points to draw around.

-“I think the big push in machine learning is going to be a hybrid model between AI and human,” Jakob continues.
-“For masking, the idea is that when the image comes in we have somebody—right now an editor, but we’re training an AI—draw a rough path around it.
+“For masking, the idea is that when the image comes in, we have somebody—right now (2020), an editor, but we’re training an AI—to draw a rough path around it.
 It takes two seconds in the interface, and it helps the algorithm detect the edge and distinguish between props and the actual product.
-Then we push it server side, AI removes the background, and it’s sent back to an editor that validates and maybe refines it.
+Then we push it server-side, AI removes the background, and it’s sent back to an editor that validates and maybe refines it.
 Over time, the AI should be able to do more and more.”

 Drawing a rough path around an image is part of generating a “trimap.”
 A trimap in our system breaks an image into three segments: the foreground (keep it!), background (delete it!), and the border area outlining where the mask will be drawn.